pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 to idea that, in an object-oriented language, we should be able to use an object without having complete knowledge about the class, or type, of that object.
-For example, we should be able to write a function which expects an `Operator` instance, but which should work on an instance of any `Operator` sub-classs.
-For example, we can write a function which prints a summary of an `Operator` instance:
+For example, we should be able to write a function which expects an `Operator` instance, but which will work on an instance of any `Operator` sub-classs.
+For example, we could write a function which prints a summary of an `Operator` instance:

 ```